A categorical action on quantized quiver varieties: The proof of Theorem

-The remaining conditions all follow immediately from calculations done on the level of constructible sheaves carried through the Riemann-Hilbert correspondence.
-Condition (4) is an immediate consequence of work of Vasserot and Varagnolo \cite{VV}.
-Conditions (3) and (5) simply state that certain isomorphisms exist; these are shown in the characteristic $p$ setting by \cite[1.12-13]{Li10b}.
-Li's proofs use no special facts about characteristic $p$ fields; in principle, we could simply cite his work, but for the same of completeness, we give arguments in the deformation quantization setting for the same facts. \begin{enumerate} \item We have an isomorphism of $\tilde{\mathscr{F}_{i}}\star \tilde{\mathscr{E}_{j}}$ with the pushforward of the structure sheaf of $X^\la_{\mu;\al_i}\times_{X^\la_{\mu-\al_i}}X^\la_{\mu-\al_i+\al_j;\al_j}$ tensored with the canonical sheaf of the right factor.
-Similarly, $\tilde{\mathscr{E}_{j}}\star \tilde{\mathscr{F}_{i}}$ is isomorphic to the analogous pushforward from $X^\la_{\mu+\al_j;\al_j}\times_{X^\la_{\mu+\al_j}}X^\la_{\mu+\al_j;\al_i}$.
-The first variety consists can be thought of as a triple of representations, with the outer two realized as subrepresentations of the center; the second of a triple where the middle representation is a subrepresentation of the right and the left (with all inclusions codimension 1).
-Since the right and left representations have different dimension vectors, they cannot coincide, and we have an isomorphism
+\end{samepage} Once this is proven, the result will follow.
+This can be proven from calculations done on the level of constructible sheaves carried through the Riemann-Hilbert correspondence.
+That these isomorphisms exist is shown in the characteristic $p$ setting by \cite[1.12-13]{Li10b} following similar proofs of Zheng \cite{Zheng2008}.
+Li's proofs use no special facts about characteristic $p$ fields; in principle, we could simply cite his work, but for the sake of completeness, we give arguments in the deformation quantization setting for the same facts.